Batdance

 "Batdance" is a song by American musician Prince, from the 1989 Batman soundtrack.
-Helped by the film's popularity, the song reached number one in the US, becoming Prince's fourth American number-one single and his first number-one hit since "Kiss" in 1986.
+It was released in June 1989 by Warner Bros.
+Helped by the film's popularity, the song reached number one in the US, becoming Prince's fourth American number-one single and served as his first number-one hit since "Kiss" in 1986.

 Song development

 "Batdance" was a last-minute replacement for a brooding track titled "Dance with the Devil", which Prince felt was too dark.
-Incidentally, although "Dance with the Devil" remains unreleased, some of the lyrics appear in the album's liner notes.
+(Although "Dance with the Devil" remains unreleased, some of the lyrics appear in the album's liner notes.)

 "Batdance" is almost two songs in one - a chaotic, mechanical dance beat that changes gears into a slinky, funky groove before changing back for the song's conclusion (except on the single version in which it eliminates the guitar solo before the middle section, then goes straight to the mechanical Joker laughter from the end of the movie and an earlier movie soundbyte of Michael Keaton saying "Stop").
 The track is an amalgam of many musical ideas of Prince's at the time.
 Elements from at least seven songs (some unreleased) were incorporated into "Batdance": "200 Balloons", "We Got the Power", "House in Order", "Rave Unto the Joy Fantastic" (later released on the album Rave Un2 the Joy Fantastic), "The Future", and "Electric Chair".
 Some of these were mere snippets, and other segments showed up only in remixes of the track.
-The song was also loaded with dialog samples from the film, making it one of the earlier songs where Prince dabbled in sampling.
+The song was also loaded with dialogue samples from the film, making it one of the earlier songs where Prince dabbled in sampling.